benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 - *_todo_ api model*: A data model shared by the server and the client (and the database) to communicate with.
 - *_todo_ resource*: A grouping of handlers to manage api requests made regarding todos.
 - *_todo_ http client*: An http client library that can be imported by any applications wishing to use our microservice.
-- *integration tests*: By leveraging the client, we can very easily write symmetrical integration tests which fully exercise our service's REST api.
+- *integration tests*: By leveraging the client, we can very easily write symmetrical integration tests that fully exercise our service's REST api.

 ### Server CLI